fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 #### Automatic creator function generation ####

 The [IoC - Inversion of Control](../to-do/IoCInversionOfControl.md) system will automatically generate a component creator function for you.
-This is accomplished simply by deriving from the framework component grade `fluid.component`:
+This is accomplished by registering default options deriving from the framework component grade `fluid.component`:

 ```javascript
 fluid.defaults("tutorials.simpleComponent", {